Public Health Information

 Face-to-face teaching will not resume this Semester.
 University Academic Services will continue to operate, but most of their work will be done remotely.

-- MU Library is closed until April 14 2020.
+- MU Library The Library will commence a gradual return to on-campus operations from 29th June.
+For the latest information please visit the Library webpage.
 For access to eBooks please click here.
 For more information on our online resources and subject guides please click here.
 For further information please contact us on Library.Information@mu.ie or via LibraryChat from Monday-Friday, 9.00-17.00.

 All current loans have been extended to April 19 2020 and there will be no fines incurred during this period.